Rheumatic Heart Disease in Children

 sure your child sees his or her healthcare provider for a diagnosis.

-How is rheumatic heart disease diagnosed?
+How is rheumatic heart disease diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history, including